What Are Hedge Funds? A Deep Dive into How Hedge Funds Work

 Having worked in the investment management industry for many years, there are a lot of people that would like to start their own hedge fund.
 If you're new to managing money and have never launched an investment fund, this article is for you.
 The good news is that starting a hedge fund is not impossible with the right resources.
 But there are some serious challenges that you will need to navigate your way around to be successful.

 Less than 10 percent of all hedge funds make it to their fifth year and 1 in 3 shuts down every year.
-Being a new manager in the industry comes with its own set of challenges.
+The point is, most hedge funds fail, but being a new manager in the industry comes with its own set of challenges.
 Certainly, when you're faced with competing hedge funds vying for the same limited pool of capital – which leads me to my first point: Raising sufficient capital to get started is critical.

 The problem is that raising capital as a new fund manager is difficult because potential investors have no idea who you are or what your track record is like.
 So, what can you do if you have no access to outside capital?
 The first thing is to take a hard look at your own finances and determine whether or not you have the financial resources and access to investment capital to start your own hedge fund.
 If the answer is no, then consider taking a job in the industry to gain experience and build your network.